 Nursing Program Student Handbook

 This nursing student handbook is the primary nursing program resource available to students and supplements the Valencia Campus Catalog.
 Students are expected to be familiar with the contents of this handbook and nursing student policies.
 Handbook changes will be announced verbally and in writing at the time of any change and will apply to all students from that time forward.

+Dual Enrollment addendum:

+Dual enrolled students will follow the UNM-Valencia handbook for courses taught at the UNM-Valencia campus.
+While enrolled in the BSN courses at the College of Nursing (All Level 5 courses), the dual, enrolled student will follow the UNM College of Nursing handbook and graduation requirements.

 UNM-Valencia Nursing Website